Emzzy241/GigaCalc/README.md

 * Bootstrap

 # Description
-_A website where Students in Computer Science Unilorin 100level can calculte their GPA After the 1st Semester Exams_
+_A Calculator Students of the Federal University of Ilorin(Unilorin) can use in calculating their CGPA_

 ## Setup/Installation
 * _Clone or Download the Project_